michaelyoungstrom/golfpool/README.rst

 added for each tournament round, and the user with the lowest score wins.

 Currently, scoring updates are done manually via management commands.
-But the goal is to eventually pull data directly from PGA's website.
+But the goal is to eventually pull data directly from ESPN.